CaesarXInsanium/guile-lox/README.md

 that can turn a symbol into a string.

 With this I can just grind a function that can determine if a string is a token keyword or an identifier.
-Which will then allow the creationg of appropiate token-type enum and record.
+Which will then allow the creations of appropriate token-type enum and record.

 #### Scanner